PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     git push -f my-fork master
     ```

+## Rebasing v8-crosswalk
+The rebasing process for v8-crosswalk is very similar to the one for blink-crosswalk.
+The differences are in some branch names upstream, and we always carry the SIMD.JS patches on top of upstream.

+The parts of the process that are similar to blink-crosswalk have shorter descriptions here.
+Please refer to the blink-crosswalk section for more detailed explanations of each step.
+It's not possible to emphasize enough how important it is not to follow the steps blindly, so read up and understand what is going on first.

+1. Fork v8-crosswalk.

+    Once again, fork the repository if you haven't done it yet, and **DO NOT** push your changes directly to `crosswalk-project/v8-crosswalk.git` directly without testing and talking to people first!

+    And, if you haven't done so, add your remote to your checkout:
+    ```shell
+    git remote add my-fork git@github.com:myusername/v8-crosswalk.git
+    ```

+1. Back up the existing `master` branch.

+    Assuming we are currently tracking Chromium release 28.0.1500.36:
+    ```shell
+    git branch crosswalk-1/28.0.1500.36 master
+    ```

+1. Determine the new Chromium branch and revision that are going to be used.

+    Assuming we are tracking **linux-beta** and it is now at release **34.0.1847.116**: the _v8 version_ column in OmahaProxy says the branch number is **34.0.1847.116**, so the V8 branch we are interested in is called **3.24**.

+    As mentioned above, the `DEPS` and `DEPS.git` files are not updated in the Subversion branches.
+You need to check the correct Subversion revision for V8 in the *_release_* `DEPS` file (ie. [/releases/34.0.1847.116/DEPS](http://src.chromium.org/viewvc/chrome/releases/34.0.1847.116/DEPS?pathrev=260990)).
+In this file, we can see the following snippet:
+    ```python
+    # ...
+    'src/v8':
+      Var("v8") + '/branches/3.24@20378',
+    # ...
+    ```

+    This means V8 needs to be at SVN revision **20378**.

+1. Fetch the new V8 branch and create a new `upstream` branch.

+    ```shell
+    git fetch https://chromium.googlesource.com/external/v8.git +refs/branch-heads/3.24:my-upstream-copy
+    ```

+    Verify the new branch `my-upstream-copy` has been created by running `git branch`.

+    As the same branch can be used for more than one release, the commit at the tip of the branch might not be the one corresponding to the release we want.
+Use `git log` or `git svn find-rev` to determine the SHA1 hash corresponding to the Subversion revision determined in the previous section (20378), and then reset to it:
+    ```shell
+    git checkout my-upstream-copy
+    git reset --hard <SHA1>
+    ```

+1. Rebase existing fork-specific changes in `master` on top of the new `upstream` branch.

+    1. In the trivial case (ie. we have no commits on top of upstream):
+    ```shell
+    git checkout master
+    git reset --hard my-upstream-copy
+    ```

+    1. If we do have commits of our own, use `git log` to check if some of the commit messages say certain commits can be safely removed when moving to a newer V8 release, then rebase:
+    ```shell
+    git checkout master
+    git rebase -i my-upstream-copy # Choose the right commits, resolve conflicts.
+    ```

+1. Push your new branches to your fork.

+    ```shell
+    git push my-fork crosswalk-1/28.0.1500.36
+    git push -f my-fork master
+    ```

 ## Rebasing chromium-crosswalk
-The rebasing process for chromium-crosswalk is very similar to the one for blink-crosswalk.
+Again, the rebasing process for chromium-crosswalk is very similar to the one for blink-crosswalk.
 The differences are in some branch names upstream and in the fact that it is much more likely that we have commits on top of the upstream ones than for blink-crosswalk.

 The parts of the process that are similar to blink-crosswalk have shorter descriptions here.
 Please refer to the blink-crosswalk section for more detailed explanations of each step.
 It's not possible to emphasize enough how important it is not to follow the steps blindly, so read up and understand what is going on first.